 Reduced workforce?
 Here’s 5 health and safety areas you need to revisit

-In 2022, a growing number of businesses have moved, or are in the process of moving, to a hybrid working model.
+By now, a growing number of businesses have moved, or are in the process of moving, to a hybrid working model.
 As such, employers now have staff working from various locations, coming and going between home and the workplace.
 On top of this, staff shortages continue to plague many sectors and absences are rife.

 As a result of these factors, it’s likely that you will have an overall reduced workplace presence compared to pre-pandemic times.
 Naturally, this will have health and safety implications.